Counterflow and coflow instabilities in miscible binary superfluids: Holographic binary superfluids

-As shown in Figure~\ref{thermo}, the above features from hydrodynamics are exactly what happens at the two critical velocities (vertical lines) in the holographic binary superfluids.
+As shown in Figure~\ref{thermo}, the values for the critical velocities found from the QNM analysis exactly match the thermodynamic prediction from hydrodynamics.
 At $v_{c1}'$, both $\chi_{--}$ and $\Gamma_0$ vanish and change sign.
-At the larger critical velocity $v_{c2}'$, $\chi_{++}$, $v_s$ and $\Gamma$ change their signs.
+At the larger critical velocity $v_{c2}'$, $\chi_{++}$, $v_s$ and $\Gamma$ change sign.
 Note that $\chi_{--}$ is always negative when $v_y>v_{c1}'$.
-As we mentioned in Appendix~\ref{app:eig}, there are two sets of solutions for the coflow case $(u_1,v_1)=\pm(u_2,v_2)$.
+As we explain in Appendix~\ref{app:eig}, in the coflow case, there are two sets of solutions $(u_1,v_1)=\pm(u_2,v_2)$ to the eigenvalue problem governing the QNMs.
 By checking the eigenfunctions numerically, we find that the sound modes correspond to $(u_1,v_1)=(u_2,v_2)$, while the quadratic mode and the gapped mode correspond to $(u_1,v_1)=-(u_2,v_2)$.
-Note $(u_I,v_I)|_{z=0}$ are just perturbation of condensations on the boundary.
-This makes the physical meaning of the two kinds of coflow instability clear.
-For the first instability, perturbations of the two condensates are in the opposite phase, \emph{i.e.} the two components have relative motion.
-For the second instability, perturbations are in the same phase, \emph{i.e.} the two components move as a whole.
-In this sense, we can consider the second instability corresponding to the generalization of Landau instability in binary superfluids, which is due to both superfluids moving relative to normal component.
+Sincec $(u_I,v_I)$ are the fluctuations of the condensates at the boundary, This makes the physical meaning of the two kinds of coflow instability clear.
+For the first instability, the two condensates are fluctuating with opposite phases, \emph{i.e.} the two components have relative motion.
+For the second instability, the condensates are fluctuating in phase, \emph{i.e.} the two components move as a whole.
+In this sense, the second instability can be interpreted as the generalization of the Landau instability to binary superfluids, which is due to both superfluids moving relative to the normal component.
+The Landau instability in single-species superfluids was studied in \cite{Amado:2013aea,Landauinstability,thermoinstability,Arean:2023nnn}.